 9. Do some random acts of kindness.

-Notice how many kind things you do a day, like smiling at a stranger or opening a door for someone.
+Notice how many kinds of things you do a day, like smiling at a stranger or opening a door for someone.

 10. Love the contrasts.

 If the summer sunshine is your thing, know that you love it so much because you made it through this thing called winter.
-Winter gives you the gift of appreciation of summer.
+Winter gives you the gift of appreciation for summer.